 Western Union is best priced for sending moderate amounts of money.

 For example, you can send 40,000 Baht to the US or UK for a fee of 850 Baht.
 But on small amounts such as 2,500 Baht, you will pay 400 Baht.
+The fee reflects the instant nature of the transfer.

 You can use WU online or on via their app, or through a bank provider or high street booth.